 The Hotel Olga, located at the corner of West 145th Street and Lenox Avenue, in Harlem, was opened in 1920 by African-American businessman Edward “Ed” H. Wilson, who later opened a hotel and reception hall in the neighborhood.
-The three-story hotel, built in 1898 and formerly occupied by three other hotel businesses, was mentioned in national newspapers and drew an international black clientele, many of them important entertainers, athletes, writers, publishers, and others, such as baseball star Satchel Paige and jazz trumpeter Louis Armstrong.
-The hotel was also included in The Negro Motorist’s Green Book (often simply referred to as the Green Book), a national guide published by Harlem resident Victor Hugo Green from 1936 to 1966 that listed welcoming hotels and other spaces for black travelers during the Jim Crow era.
+The three-story hotel, built in 1898 and formerly occupied by three other hotel businesses, was mentioned in national newspapers and drew an international Black clientele, many of them important entertainers, athletes, writers, publishers, and others, such as baseball star Satchel Paige and jazz trumpeter Louis Armstrong.
+The hotel was also regularly included in The Negro Motorist’s Green Book, with its first mention in 1938 and its last in 1961 (the Green Book was a national guide, published by Harlem resident Victor Hugo Green from 1937 to 1966, that listed welcoming hotels and other spaces for Black travelers during the Jim Crow era).
 Harlem historian Eric K. Washington notes, “In an era when Harlem’s now iconic Hotel Theresa still loomed as a citadel of racial exclusion, Wilson conjured up his swank haven for ‘the Race’ from an earlier mixed-race watering hole on the same site, the Dolphin Hotel.”

 Alain LeRoy Locke (1885-1954), known as the “Dean” of the Harlem Renaissance, became the first African American to be selected as a Rhodes scholar, in 1907.
 Though largely based in Washington, D.C., as a professor of 41 years at Howard University, Locke often visited Harlem and stayed at the Hotel Olga in at least May 1924.

 Locke was the architect of the New Negro Movement and the Harlem Renaissance, the focus of which was the promotion of black art and culture.